 More Efficient Project Delivery

-Using BIM, you can generate production drawings and databases for manufacturing purposes.
-This ultimately allows for increased use of prefabrication and modular construction technology which can ultimately diminish waste, reduce labor and material costs and help sidestep common issues like:
+Using a building information model, you can generate production drawings and databases for manufacturing purposes.
+This ultimately allows for increased use of prefabrication and modular construction technology, which can ultimately diminish waste, reduce labor and material costs and help sidestep common issues like:

 - Poor coordination: With BIM, you can better coordinate contractors, designers, architects, and other relevant personnel.